atreyasha/spam-detection/src/docs/pre-processing.md

 #### 2. Sequence encoding for CNN-LSTM

 To preprocess data for our sequential model, we define a helper function in `sequence_encode.py`.
-This process tokenizes the words and additionally maps them to sequential characters.
+This process tokenizes the words and, when desired, also maps them to sequential characters.
 Next, a word/character to integer mapping is created and the sequences are integer-encoded as per the mapping.
 Lastly, the sequences are padded to the provided maximum padding length, which can then be fed in to embedding layers in Keras.

 ```
 usage: sequence_encode.py [-h] [--vocab-size VOCAB_SIZE]